dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 - **Maximum minutes of inactivity before password is required**: Enter the idle time before the user must reenter their password.
 - **Password expiration (days)**: Select the number of days before the password expires, and they must create a new one.
-- **Number of previous passwords to prevent reuse**: Enter the number of previously-used passwords that cannot be used.
+- **Number of previous passwords to prevent reuse**: Enter the number of previously used passwords that cannot be used.

 #### Encryption